No author plans to fail; what he or she does is fail to plan. –Snappy Sassy Salty by Judith Briles

 Stop living your fears … live your dreams.
 If you believe your book will be successful, it’s the first step. – Snappy Sassy Salty

-3 Get a Goal Pal …someone you connect with once a week…a someone who will help hold you accountable and be an encourager as well.
+3 Get a Goal Pal.
+Someone you connect with once a week…a someone who will help hold you accountable and be an encourager as well.

 4 Create a visual Goal Board.
 Write yours down.
+It’s time to get the sticky notes out and start noodling ideas.

 5 Create an Action Plan for you and your book.
 Once you get these in writing, “ahas” happen.
 It is also a crucial and realistic checkpoint.